hmuronaka/xcode_scripts/README.md

 ## xccd

-change directory of xcode project.
+Change directory of xcode project.

 ```sh
 xccd SampleProject # move a dictionary of SampleProject. xccd use pushd, not cd.